What is the best part about adopting a child in Georgia?

 What do I need to know about the ICPC procedure in Georgia?

-You may find ICPC information for Georgia here.
+You may find ICPC information here.

 You must receive approval from Georgia if birth parents or adoptive parents live in Georgia and the other party lives in another state.